Skip to main content

 Starting a scan

-If you ever see "Analyzing Results", don't worry, it just means that our team are manually something to make sure they're accurate.
+• If you ever see "Analyzing Results", don't worry, it just means that our team is manually doing something to make sure they're accurate.

-Oh and last point, authenticated web-app scans can take significantly longer to run that normal, infrastructure scans – so don't panic if it's been a few hours.
+• Authenticated web-app scans can take significantly longer to run than normal, infrastructure scans, so don't panic if it's been a few hours.

 Reviewing results

 Once the scan has finished and the results have been published, you'll be able to see all of the findings on your Issues page.
-Here you'll have the option to filter by tag / targets / severity / internal or external.
-You also have the ability to sort by severity or number or occurrences:
+Here you'll have the option to filter by tag/target/severity/exploit likelihood/CVSS/EPSS and more.
+You can also sort by severity or number of occurrences.
+For more details on the Issues Page, take a look at the Issues page explained article.

 Downloading a report